Daniel R. Porterfield: Georgetown University

-Georgetown University president Leo J. O'Donovan recruited Porterfield to join the English faculty at his alma mater in 1997.
+Georgetown University president Leo J. O'Donovan, S.J. recruited Porterfield to join the English faculty at his alma mater in 1997.
 He taught literature courses dealing with human rights, education, and social justice.
 In 2003, Porterfield received Georgetown's Dorothy Brown Award for exemplary commitment to the educational advancement of students.
 He subsequently received the Georgetown College Edward Bunn, S.J., Award for Faculty Excellence and the School of Foreign Service Faculty Excellence Award.
 In 2004 he was initiated into the Georgetown chapter of Omicron Delta Kappa.

 Porterfield later served as senior vice president for strategic development at Georgetown.
 In this role he assisted President John J. DeGioia with the development of new projects and led Georgetown's institutional positioning, communications, government relations, community relations, and intercollegiate athletics.
 He spearheaded Georgetown's relationship with Teach For America, the KIPP Foundation, the D.C. public schools, and the Cristo Rey Network.
 He also served as interim director of Georgetown's NCAA Division I athletics program from June 2009 to April 2010.

 Franklin & Marshall College

-On Nov.
-16, 2010, the Franklin & Marshall College board of trustees announced its selection of Porterfield to serve as the college's 15th president.
-Porterfield began his tenure at F&M on March 1, 2011 and was inaugurated on Sept.
-25, 2011.
+On November 16, 2010, the Franklin & Marshall College board of trustees announced its selection of Porterfield to serve as the college's 15th president.
+Porterfield began his tenure at F&M on March 1, 2011 and was inaugurated on September 25, 2011.

 In his inaugural address, titled "Kindle Fire," Porterfield spoke about the core purposes and values of a liberal arts education, the traditions of Franklin & Marshall and the power of ideas and knowledge.
 "It is imperative that we at F&M and all liberal arts colleges embrace the idea that we can be high-impact forces for the long-term good in the world," Porterfield said.
 "Liberal arts education is the single finest form of cultivating emerging human talent and character that this world has ever known."

 Porterfield's strategies led F&M to enroll some of the most talented and diverse classes in its history.
 The percentage of incoming Pell Grant-eligible students and domestic students of color tripled during his tenure.
 Porterfield and F&M attributed these results to a doubling of need-based financial aid for the first-year class over that time period and to a strategy of targeted outreach to promising students in underserved communities.

 As he did at Georgetown, Porterfield forged new partnerships between F&M and K-12 educators and access programs including the Posse Foundation, the KIPP Foundation, Achievement First, Uncommon Schools, Noble, College Match, College Track, the College Advising Corps and Cristo Rey Network.
 While serving at F&M, he joined the board of the College Board and chaired the board of the Lenfest Scholars Foundation, a Philadelphia-based scholarship and college access organization.
 He also sat on the Teach For America University Champions' Board and the College Advising Corps Advisory Board.